patrickmaynard/symfony-5-docker/README.md

-# Symfony 5 docker containers
+# OLD, BROKEN - Symfony 5 docker containers

 A Proof-of-concept of a running Symfony 5 application inside containers